-Major donors - For the years ended June 30, 2020 and 2019, two donors and one donor accounted for approximately 59% and 50% of total contributions, respectively.
+Major donors - For the years ended June 30, 2021 and 2020, two donors accounted for approximately 64% and 59% of total contributions, respectively.

 Major vendors - The Organization has agreements with multiple vendors mainly for school supply related products.
 The agreements provide for discounts on purchases from those vendors.
 These discounts vary from vendor to vendor ranging from 5% to 50%.